 - 70% covers the dates after the Revolutionary War through the end of the Civil War and into the Reformation.

-There are further breakdowns on the page that list percentages of what the test covers, 35% covers political institutions and public policy, 25% covers this, 15% covers that, etc.
+Further breakdowns on the page list percentages of what the test covers: 35% covers political institutions and public policy, 25% covers this, 15% covers that, etc.

 The page also lists 20 or so themes you need to know to pass the test.